 Emergency medicine research is broadly defined as scientific investigation designed to furnish new knowledge relating to emergency medical care.
-Such investigations may focus on basic science research, clinical research, preventive medicine, epidemiology, cost-containment, and research in emergency medicine teaching and education.
+Such investigations may focus on basic science, clinical applications, preventive medicine, epidemiology, health care policy, or emergency medicine teaching and education.